shaloo/docs.arcana/docs/auth/onboard/gasless.md

 ## What's Next?

-Use the EIP-1193 provider offered by the SDK to call JSON/RPC functions and other [[evm-web3-wallet-ops|supported web3 wallet operations on MultiversX]] in the authenticated user's context.
+Use the EIP-1193 provider offered by the SDK to call JSON/RPC functions and other [[evm-web3-wallet-ops|supported web3 wallet operations]] in the authenticated user's context.

 {% include "./text-snippets/note_other_chain_wallet_ops.md" %}